johseffer/TreasyJS/README.md

 # TreasyJS

-A SPA App containing user and product registration forms.
+A SPA App containing a product registration form in treeview model.
 Take a look: https://treasyjs.firebaseapp.com

 Made with: